 Acaeruloplasminaemia is a very rare disorder, with one Japanese study estimating a prevalence of approximately 1 in 2 million 1.
-The disease affects a wide variety of age groups, however tends to become symptomatic in adulthood 1.
+The disease affects a wide variety of age groups but tends to become symptomatic in adulthood 1.

 Patients present with a classic triad of clinical features caused by iron accumulation in various organs: